shreif633/rusty-sword/README.md

 - packets sent from the server
 - must implement into and from packet
 - must implement new
-- can be aware of components and receive arbitrary scalar arguments but cannot be aware of anything else
+- can be aware of components and bundle and receive arbitrary scalar arguments but cannot be aware of anything else
+- the exception are login related responses that can be aware of rows

 ### rows
 - repositories, only place that can access the database